 Port Svishtov West S.A. is on the banks of the Danube River, 1,840 km from the port of Regensburg.
-The port was acquired to link Stomana Industry with Central and Western Europe in a more efficient way, in line with our strategic goals.
+The port was acquired to link Stomana Industry with Central and Western Europe in a more efficient way, in line with the company's strategic goals.

-SmartReo Pty Ltd (SmartReo) I Brisbane (Australia)
+SmartReo Pty Ltd (SmartReo) | Brisbane (Australia)